What Are Skull Crushers?

 - Repeat the movement from 1-5 as much as you can.

-Skull crushers are an isolation exercise that mainly works the triceps.
+This is isolation exercise that mainly works the triceps.
 It is ideal to exercise a particular muscle 2-4 times a week.
-Therefore, it is not advisable to focus on your triceps by doing skull crushers only.
-You can do skull crushers as well as other exercises that target your arm muscles.
+Therefore, it is not advisable to focus on your triceps by doing this exercise only.
+You can do lying triceps extensions as well as other exercises that target your arm muscles.

-It is ideally okay to do skull crushers once a week if you are doing other exercises that work your arm muscles.
-However, you can always do skull crushers more than once a week.
+It is ideally okay to do lying triceps extensions once a week if you are doing other exercises that work your arm muscles.
 There are different skull crusher variations.
 These variations allow trainers to hit their triceps at different angles.